spolanski/CoFEA/benchmarks/03-Hertz-contact/Readme.md

   The readme file should be amend to present benchmark information:

+  A description of a similar benchmark can be found in this [link](http://wufengyun.com:888/v6.14/books/bmk/default.htm?startat=ch04s02anf03.html)

   # Model sketch
   prepare a sketch with dimensions or provide any useful image